ADGEfficiency/programming-resources/fundamentals/tools.md

 - command line based editor (useful to edit files on remote machines)
 - version control (git)

+If you don't know where to start, choose either:
+- JupyterLab
+- VS Code

 Other useful tools
 - debugger (`pdb` in Python)
+- linter (`black` for Python)
 - profiler
 - terminal mulitplexer (tmux, screen)